A7medAbdien/444/slides/README.md

 6. HTTP/cordova, can not get http to work 👎
 7. Modal-ex, 'ionic-angular' no longer supported 👎
 8. ToDo, 👍, the same as fruits but added modal
-9. Filter, http not working so i use dataService
+9. Filter, http not working so i used dataService
 10. CheckList

 ch 6